NUBIC/suite_authorization_source.rb/README.md

 * A hash providing scoping information.
 This should be of the form `{
   :sites => %w(IL034 MN070), :studies => true }`.
 More technically, the
-  two scopes are specified with the symbol keys `:sites` and `:studies` and the values may be either:
+  two scopes are specified with the symbol keys `:sites` and `:studies`.
+The values may be either:
     * An array of strings indicating the assigned identifiers for the related domain objects under which the user's role membership is scoped, or